-Hi-Lite did not play organized basketball before enrolling at Benedict College in Columbia, S.C., where he impressed the men’s head basketball coach during pickup games and was offered a spot on the team.
-Hi-Lite’s basketball career skyrocketed, as he went on to earn NAIA First Team All-America honors and win the 1994 College Slam Dunk Contest as a college senior.
+Just as amazing, Hi-Lite did not play organized basketball before enrolling at Benedict College in Columbia, S.C., where he impressed the men’s head basketball coach during a pickup game and was offered a spot on the team.
+Hi-Lite’s basketball career skyrocketed, as he went on to earn NAIA First Team All-America honors and win the 1994 college slam dunk contest as a college senior.

-His Globetrotter travels have taken Hi-Lite to dozens of countries, and he has played in some very unique settings, from games on aircrafts carriers when the team has visited U.S. military personnel, to being part of the first professional basketball game ever played on ice in New York City’s Central Park in 2010.
-He has also been a guest on the popular “Wendy Williams Show” and got to share the stage at the famous Grand Ole Opry with legendary country music stars like Charlie Daniels.
+His Globetrotter travels have taken Hi-Lite to dozens of countries, and he has performed in some very unique settings, from games on aircrafts carriers when the team has visited U.S. military personnel, to being part of the first professional basketball game ever played on ice in New York City’s Central Park in 2010.
+He also had the honor of meeting Pope Francis when the Globetrotters named the pontiff the ninth Honorary Harlem Globetrotter in team history on May 6, 2015 – following the Pope’s weekly General Audience, before a crowd of over 50,000 in St. Peter’s Square.

 Hi-Lite cites his grandmother as his hero, because she raised him and 12 other kids.
 His grandmother would take the kids fishing every summer in South Carolina, and fishing is a hobby that Hi-Lite enjoys to this day.